FreeRCT/FreeRCT/doc/savegame.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A single coaster intensity statistics data point.

+This data layout is not a pattern in itself, but rather embedded in the Coaster Instance pattern.
+It uses the Coaster Instance pattern's version number.

 ======  ======  ========================  ======================================================
 Offset  Length  Coaster Instance Version  Description
 ======  ======  ========================  ======================================================